Asian shares slip despite Wall St gains after Biden-Xi talks

-Virtual talks between U.S. President Joe Biden and Chinese President Xi Jinping late Monday U.S. time appeared to signal a step in the right direction but failed to produce any major, market-boosting news.
+The online talks between Biden and Xi late Monday U.S. time appeared to signal a step in the right direction but they did not yield any major steps toward resolving longstanding disputes over trade and other issues.

 “Any concrete development from the meeting still awaits to be seen, but the amiable approach thus far in addressing issues from both parties pares down the risks of political tension in markets,” said Yeap Jun Rong, market strategist at IG in Singapore.